Trekkers at EBC

 4. Pay by US Checking account or by your credit card

-5. send the screenshot to us
+5. Send the screenshot to us

 After getting the payment screenshot, we will provide the tour confirmation voucher, which you must show at Kathmandu airport for airport transfer service.